runsascoded/gsmo/README.md

 # gsmo
-Commonsense Jupyter/Docker/Git integrations.
+Commonsense Git, Docker, and Jupyter integrations.

-`gsmo` streamlines mounting and working with Git repositories in Docker containers.

-A purpose-built Docker image+container are created (see [`gsmo.yml`] for configuration options), and Git configs are embedded so that commits inside the Docker container exist outside it (with correct permissions, authorship info, etc.).
+- mount local Git clones into purpose-built Docker containers
+- easily configure dependencies, set useful default Git configs, and mirror host user/group so that Git commits in container transparently exist on the host
+- run scripts [non-interactively](#non-interactive), automatically Git-commit updated files
+- run "remotely" against Git repositories, pushing changes upstream for static, serverless workflows

-Local notebooks or scripts can be executed [non-interactively](#non-interactive) (with results automatically committed to Git), or a [Jupyter server](#jupyter-server) or [Bash shell](#bash-shell) can be booted for interactive work.
+- easily boot a [Jupyter server](#jupyter-server) or [Bash shell](#bash-shell) from a clone and its corresponding Docker image, for interactive work.

+See [`gsmo.yml`] for configuration options

 ## Usage

-### `gsmo run`: execute notebooks non-interactively <a id="non-interactive"></a>
+### Run notebooks non-interactively <a id="non-interactive"></a>
-`gsmo` helps run notebooks and scripts in a reproducible fashion (inside Docker containers), and pass-through changes (especially Git commits) to the host machine:
+`gsmo` helps run notebooks and scripts in a reproducible fashion (inside Docker containers), and pass-through changes (Git commits) to the host machine:

 Running:
 ```bash